Mission

 ACM Gordon Bell Award

-for Best Performance of SPECFEM3D_GLOBE simulation on the Earth Simulator
+for Best Performance of SPECFEM3D Globe simulation on the Earth Simulator

 2003